ampodo/E-commerce/README.md

 Shopping cart is fully functional, sorting of the products is available.

-Redux state management tool used for this project.

 Applied Material UI library for the decent design.

 Project published and deployed on Heroku.